desbma/rsop/README.md

 Other stuff `rsop` does to remain quick:

-- it is written in Rust (forgetting the RiiR memes, this avoid the 20-50ms startup time of for example Python interpreters)
+- it is written in Rust (setting aside the RiiR memes, this avoid the 20-50ms startup time of for example Python interpreters)
 - it uses hashtables to search for handlers from MIME types or extensions in constant time
 - it uses the great [tree_magic_mini crate](https://crates.io/crates/tree_magic_mini) for fast MIME identification